unrealxinfinity/LDTS/src/main/Docs/README.md

 - #### **Refused bequest**
 Classes that had nothing to do with the superclass because we needed some of the functions from the superclass.
 - #### **Feature envy and message chains**
+Due to the nature of the MVC, message passing is common between classes and there are times that a subclass only propagates the messages between its subclass and its superclasss, making it a *middle man*.
 ## Refactoring suggestions
 - #### **Extract Superclass**
 Having multiple subclasses that repeat the same kind of code/function made us extract the repeated methods to a superclass that contains all the common methods in order to reduce the amount of code.